 You save to mitigate personal disaster.

-Let’s zoom out from granular advice on maximizing returns on your taxable and retirement investments, or deep dives on the best CD rates or mortgage rates.
+Let’s zoom out from granular advice on maximizing returns on your taxable and retirement investments, or deep dives on the best CD rates, the best savings accounts or mortgage rates.
 At the most basic level, savings enable you and your family to enjoy the freedom associated with money and avoid the pain of debt.

 There are two main reasons to set money aside: Insurance against bad financial weather and provision for your retirement.
 You might also save for a down payment on a house or for your wedding, but the first two are the must-haves.